alexbarbosa1989/rag-instructlab-langflow/README.md

 ### Populate the vector database
 This is the first step that should be executed.
 This is the workflow:
 - Define an URL that will be used as base content.
 In this case I set the [Wikipedia entry](https://en.wikipedia.org/wiki/Bucaramanga) for Bucaramanga City.
 This initial data sosurce could be also a local document, such as a PDF, text file, etc., if don't want to use online data.
-- Set a Recursive Character Text Splitter to separate the document (web page) data into a set of chunks
+- Set a Recursive Character Text Splitter to separate the document (web page) data into a set of chunks.
+- Also it is required to set an Embedding model to generate the vectors for the input data and store it into the vector database.
+- Define the vector store: in this case set a Chroma DB configuring a local path where the store files will be located.
+Once run the Chroma DB process, the other components in the flow will be executed, storing the source data in the vector store.